git-town/git-town/website/src/stacked-changes.md

 The
 [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
-applies to feature branches the same way it applies to code architecture.
+applies to feature branches the same way it applies to functions, classes, and methods.
 Feature branches should also perform only one change.
 Implementing, refactoring, reviewing, and resolving merge conflicts on such single-responsibility branches is easier than with branches that combine unrelated changes.

 Git Town supports stacked changes naturally as part of its bigger picture about branch ancestry.